Britain’s great cathedrals hold centuries of history and faith. We begin with an iconic London cathedral – St. Paul’s.

 Christopher Wren, the famous architect, was tasked with designing a new structure for the church.
 He submitted various architectural drawings which echoed the modern-day St. Paul’s, but the concepts were shot down by the clergy.
 They were used to the more Gothic cathedral styles and insisted that Wren keep up this style for the new cathedral.

 After reworking his concept, Wren completed “The Warrant” design, a smaller building that still had a medieval look.
 King Charles II approved of the new plans, and Wren began construction in 1675.
 Happily for Wren, the king’s approval was coupled with an allowance for artistic freedom, and the work on St. Paul’s became vastly different from the “Warrant” design Wren felt he had been forced into.
 The new cathedral began to take on Christopher Wren’s true vision, inspired by Baroque styles with a large central dome.

-Today, we see Christopher Wren’s great domed structure.
-In fact, it is actually a three-dome structure – the first contains the Whispering Gallery; then a Stone Gallery, and finally, the Golden Gallery.
+Today we see Christopher Wren’s great domed structure.
+In fact, it’s three domes – the first contains the Whispering Gallery; then a Stone Gallery, and finally, the Golden Gallery.

 Tourism and Info

 There are special services that may close all, or part, of the Cathedral.
 Check St. Paul’s online calendar before visiting the cathedral.

 St. Paul’s Cathedral serves as the heart of the Anglican Episcopal faith, termed the Anglican “see” like the Vatican in the Catholic tradition.
 As a major cathedral, it has served as the church for the funerals of Lord Nelson, Winston Churchill, and Margaret Thatcher.